t3brightside/pagelist/README.md

 - List of sub pages with recursive option
 - List of selected pages
 - Exclude pages from lists
-- Category and author filtering
+- Basic category and author filtering
 - Set start from, limit and sort options
+- Image enable/disable and cropping
+- Inline content editing from page properties for list module only article creation
-- Shortcut new page types to documents, other pages or external urls
+- Shortcut to documents, other pages or external urls
 - Pagination with [paginatedprocessors](https://github.com/t3brightside/paginatedprocessors)
 - Connection to [personnel](https://github.com/t3brightside/personnel) for authors and contact persons
 - Base templates and CSS for cards and lists
 - Easy to add custom templates
-- vCal support for event pages
+- Example vCal support for event pages

 ## System requirements
 - TYPO3